5 freeway shooting, possibly with BB gun, leaves driver's windows shattered in Glassell Park, CHP says

-Wednesday's incident occurred shortly before 6:30 a.m. as the motorist was traveling northbound on the interstate, near Broadway, according to the California Highway Patrol.
+Wednesday's incident occurred shortly before 6:30 a.m. as the motorist was traveling northbound on the 5 near Broadway, according to the California Highway Patrol.
 No injuries were reported.

 The driver was able to exit the freeway and contact authorities from the parking lot of a supermarket.
 A side window and the rear window of the vehicle were shattered.

+Video from AIR7 HD showed a maroon-colored minivan in the parking lot, where the CHP took a report.
+No description of a possible shooter was available.

-Two similar incidents in the past week targeted random drivers on freeways in Orange County.
+At least two similar incidents in the past week targeted random drivers on the 405 Freeway in Orange County.
 No one was hurt in those shootings either.

 5 freeway shooting, possibly with BB gun, leaves driver's windows shattered in Glassell Park, CHP says